 • Air test – The air test shall be made by attaching an air compressor testing apparatus to any suitable opening, and, after closing all other openings to the system, forcing air into the system until there is a uniform gauge pressure of five pounds per square inch.
 The pressure shall hold without introduction of additional air for a period of at least 15 minutes before inspection starts.

-• If a radon mitigation system is required for this parcel (see conditions of approval on permit card) the subslab work must be ready at the time of underground plumbing inspection.
+• If a radon mitigation system is required (see conditions of approval on permit card) the subslab work must be ready at the time of underground plumbing inspection.
 The floor slab cannot be poured until this is completed.
+Radon pipe rough-in must be inspected prior to or concurrent with framing.

-• If you have a walk-out basement, slab insulation is required by the Energy Code.
+• If you have a walk-out basement or radiant floor heat, slab insulation is required by the Energy Code.
 The perimeter insulation must be ready at the time of underground plumbing inspection and the foundation cannot be backfilled until this is approved.

 Narrow wall bracing inspection is required where less than 2 feet of structural wood sheathing is installed by garage or window opening.
 Inspection called for before weather barrier and siding installed and certification on sheathing fasteners signed and on site.
 In addition, porch roof or deck framing (such as columns that may be wrapped or roofs that may be soffited) must be inspected before being covered.

-• Required when listed as one of the conditions of approval of the subdivision.
+• Required on all new homes or when listed as one of the conditions of approval of the subdivision.

 • Inspection of all below slab radon piping before slab is poured.